 Stringify also supports scenes through Amazon Echo, Google Home, and Android Wear.
 For example, I can say, “Alexa, tell Stringify to run good night” and Stringify will turn on my porch lights, turn off my other lights, and adjust the temperature in my house to 68°.
 With an Android Wear device, you can simply run the Stringify app and tap on the scene you want to activate.

 One final difference is that IFTTT Applets, once created, run until you delete them or turn them off.
 On the other hand, you can create temporary Flows using Stringify.
 You can have a flow run until the end of time, or you can say, “I want this rule to run tomorrow.”

 Rule Winner: Stringify

 DO Widgets and Shortcuts

-Stringify uses shortcuts and buttons as seen in the photo above.
+Stringify uses shortcuts, button (as seen in the photo above), and widgets.
 By pressing on a button, you can trigger multiple devices with one click, an advantage over IFTTT.
 Using shortcuts, you can access and control your connected devices from the app’s home screen.
-However, accessing the home screen still means unlocking your phone and navigating to the Stringify app, not as convenient as IFTTT’s process.
+Like IFTTT, you can also create widgets for both Android and iOS devices.
+The process works as described above.
 A second advantage Stringify has over IFTTT in this category is the number of shortcuts allowed.
-You can create 20 Stringify shortcuts, but only 4 IFTTT DO widgets.
+You can create as many Stringify buttons as you like, but only four IFTTT DO widgets.